imramen07/Scholia-AI/README.md

 # Scholia-AI

-A streamlit-based PDF QnA chatbot using langchain, FAISS, HuggingFace embeddings and OLLAMA LLM It allows users to upload PDF and ask questions with GPU CUDA acceleration support.
+A streamlit-based PDF QnA chatbot using langchain, FAISS, HuggingFace embeddings and OLLAMA LLM It allows users to upload PDFs and ask questions with GPU CUDA acceleration support.
+Optimized using MMR, intent detection and clean UI.

 ## Features
-- PDF upload and indexing
+- Multiple PDF upload and indexing
 - GPU enabled embeddings and reranking
 - LLM driven QnA with context extraction
 - Chat history support